neurosynth/nsviewer/README.md

 And that's it, we're all done!
 All we have left to do is paint the whole thing to the canvas:

 	viewer.paint()

+## Developing

+You'll need a javascript runtime (node.js should work great) and CoffesScript.
+Node should give you the 'cake' build system.
+To compile all of src/*coffee into lib/viewer.js, run:

+	cake build